Get data

 >>> df = get_geodata('ADMINEXPRESS-COG-CARTO.LATEST:departement')

-Class for handling dataframes built from IGN’s geographical data
+Class for handling GeoDataFrames built from IGN’s geographical data.
+It inherits from GeoDataFrame.

 get_geom()